 What are the entry requirements?

-Learners need five GCSEs at Grade 4 or above and/or BTEC Level 2 Health and Social Care qualification.
-Achievement in English and Mathematics at GCSE level.
+Students are required to have achieved five GCSEs at Grade 4 or above and/or achieved a BTEC Level 2 Health and Social Care qualification.

 What skills will I gain from studying Health and Social Care?